Rhythm of My Heart

-"Rhythm of My Heart" is a song written by Marc Jordan and John Capek that Dutch rock and roll artist René Shuman included on his 1986 debut album, René Shuman.
+"Rhythm of My Heart" is a song written by Marc Jordan and John Capek that was first recorded by Dutch rock and roll artist René Shuman, included on his 1986 self-titled debut album.
 In 1991, British singer Rod Stewart recorded the song for his album Vagabond Heart with production by Trevor Horn.
-It is the album's opening track and was released as its first single on 4 March 1991.
+It is the album's opening track and was released as its second single on 4 March 1991 by Warner.

 Stewart's version reached No. 3 on the UK Singles Chart, No. 5 on the US Billboard Hot 100, and No. 1 on the Canadian and Irish charts.
 The melody is an adaptation of "Loch Lomond".
-The meter, stanzas and lyrics are also based on the poem, a nod to Stewart's own Scottish heritage.
-Eric Rigler played the Great Highland bagpipes heard during Stewart's version.
+The meter, stanzas and lyrics are also based on the poem.
+The Great Highland bagpipes feature during Stewart's version.